carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   * ``ELFOSABI_AMDGPU_MESA3D`` for ``mesa3D`` OS.

 ``e_ident[EI_ABIVERSION]``
-  The ABI version of the AMD GPU architecture specific OS ABI to which the code object conforms:
+  The ABI version of the AMDGPU architecture specific OS ABI to which the code object conforms:

   * ``ELFABIVERSION_AMDGPU_HSA`` is used to specify the version of AMD HSA